AppCleaner for Mac: Everything you need to know

 - Drag the application you want to delete into the AppCleaner window or switch to the list view to select unwanted apps from a list.

-- Once you’ve selected the unwanted app, check the box next to each file you’d like to remove, then click the “remove” button.
+- Once you’ve selected the unwanted app, select the box next to each file you’d like to remove, then click the “remove” button.

 - Now, your chosen app is fully deleted!

 What’s more: AppCleaner’s features don’t stop there.
-The “list” feature also lets you review Widgets and Plugins, which can take up a significant amount of space on your Mac.
-This uninstaller stands out for its thoroughness and flexibility; because it doesn’t automate much, you get a lot of individual control over which files you’re deleting.
+The “list” feature also lets you review Widgets and Plug-ins, which can take up a significant amount of space on your Mac.
+You can switch between them by clicking the icon with two arrows when in the list mode.
+This uninstaller stands out for its thoroughness and flexibility.
+Because it doesn’t automate much, you get a lot of individual control over which files you’re deleting.

 The app also has tools to help make sure that you delete everything associated with an unwanted app.
-Its SmartDelete feature can be toggled on and off in the Preferences menu.
-This handy tool notices when you move an application to the Trash, and automatically detects any files related to that app.
+Its SmartDelete feature can be toggled on and off in the Preferences menu that can be accessed from the menu bar.
+This handy tool notices when you move an application to the Trash, and AppCleaner automatically detects any files related to that app.
 Then, it prompts you to delete those files as well.
+In this way, the deletion is complete.

 What makes AppCleaner Unique?